adrdsouza/rotten/docs/Qwik-fixed.md

 ## Overview

-This document describes the fully functional Qwik-based e-commerce storefront for Damned Designs, now properly configured for production deployment with PM2 process management and external network access.
+This document describes the fully functional Qwik-based e-commerce storefront for Rotten Hand, now properly configured for production deployment with PM2 process management and external network access.

 ## Architecture